Deb works with healthcare organizations that want to better understand a patient’s perspective in order to provide more positive outcomes.

-Are you concerned with Hospital Consumer Assessment of Healthcare Providers and Systems (HCAHPS) results?
+Are you concerned with HCAHPS (Hospital Consumer Assessment of Healthcare Providers and Systems) results?

 Finally, there is the financial aspect of the HCAHPS.
 The government reimburses based on performance.
 Private insurers follow the lead of the government when assessing reimbursements.
-Don’t you want to get the best results therefore the greatest possible reimbursements?
+Don’t you want to get the best results and therefore the greatest possible return on your investment?

-In the late fifties Deb’s parents took delivery of a beautiful gift.
-Considering Deb nothing less, even though a multitude of physician’s visits and several surgeries were to follow.
-They never expected anything else from her than they had from her sisters.
-Deb grew up climbing trees, riding bicycles and roller skating just as everyone else.
+In the late ’50s Deb’s parents took delivery of a gift: a beautiful daughter.
+Despite the multitude of physician’s visits and the surgeries that were to follow, Deb’s parents never expected anything else from her than they had from her sisters.
+Deb grew up climbing trees, riding bicycles and roller skating – just like everyone else.
 Her parents had to learn the very important lesson of “Letting Go” early if she were to experience growth.
 It was when Deb lost her parents she was forced to learn the very difficult lesson of “Letting Go”.
 This is her story.

 Who is responsible for your happiness?
-YOU are!
-That is the bottom line and this is what this presentation can help you to achieve..
+The bottom line is simple: YOU are!
+This is what this presentation can help you to achieve.
 No matter what barriers face you, the decision is yours.
-Deb has had diabetes for 42 years; she has been an amputee for 58 years and been in chronic pain for over 40 years.
+Deb has had diabetes for 42 years; she has been an amputee for 59 years and been in chronic pain for over 40 years.
 Deb is determined every day to be in a place of peace and happiness.
 It is a conscious choice and, not to make it too simplistic, it is sometimes a very difficult promise to keep.
 Deb has to work hard to maintain happiness and not give-in to pain and self-pity.
 But it can be done.
-This presentation explains how you too can fulfill this promise.
+This presentation explains how you, too, can fulfill this promise.

 Why Does He Look Like That?